taldoron84/xap-docs-sbp/first-real-time-big-data-analytics-app.markdown

 Since the application is a Maven project, you can load it using your Java IDE and thus automatically configure all module and classpath configurations.

-- With [IntelliJ](http://www.intellij.com), simply click "File -> Open Project" and point to `<applicationRoot>/pom.xml`.
-IntelliJ will load the project and present the modules for you.
 - With [Eclipse](http://www.eclipse.org), install the [M2Eclipse plugin](http://eclipse.org/m2e/m2e-downloads.html) and click "File -> Import" , "Maven -> Existing Maven Projects" , select the `streaming-bigdata` folder and click the `Finish` button.

 {{%section%}}